huazhihao/kubespy/README.md

 [![LICENSE](https://img.shields.io/github/license/huazhihao/kubespy.svg)](https://github.com/huazhihao/kubespy/blob/master/LICENSE)
 [![Releases](https://img.shields.io/github/v/release/huazhihao/kubespy.svg)](https://github.com/huazhihao/kubespy/releases)

-`kubespy` is a kubectl plugin implemented in bash to debug a running pod.
-It starts a temporary `spy container` which joins the namespaces of the target container (eg. pid/net/ipc).
-You can specify the image of `spy container` which should include all the required debugging tools.
-Thus, the debugging tools need not unnecessarily be bundled with the main application container image.
+`kubespy` is a kubectl plugin to debug a running pod without any prerequisites.
+It creates a short-lived `spy container`, which contains all the required debugging tools, to "spy" the target container by joining its namespaces.
+So the target container image can keep clean without sacrificing the convenience for debugging on demond.

 `kubespy` is similar to [kubectl-debug](https://github.com/verb/kubectl-debug).
 In contrast to the latter, kubespy works without the EphemeralContainers feature which is an experimental alpha feature and needs to be activated per pod.

-Meanwhile `kubespy` has its prerequisites - the cluster must use docker as container runtime and you need to be able to run privileged pods.
+Meanwhile `kubespy` has its own prerequisites - the cluster must use docker as container runtime and you need to be able to run privileged pods.

 ## Installation